jcormir/mongo-puffin/README.md

 # mongo-puffin

- MongoDB tools that you don't know you need
+MongoDB tools that you didn't know you needed until now